 Public opinion polls have also consistently demonstrated widespread concern among Canadians about drinking drivers as a road safety issue.
 In TIRF's 2011 survey, 80.9% of Canadian drivers viewed drinking and driving as a very or extremely serious problem (Vanlaar et al. 2012).
 While this statistic reveals that Canadian drivers still take drinking and driving very seriously, the number of people citing drinking drivers as a significant road safety issue seems to have stabilized and even decreased in recent years.
-This trend in respect to concern research showing stabilization in crash rates and arrests of alcohol-impaired drivers (Williams 2006).
+This trend in respect to concern confirmed that driving with even a small amount of over drinking drivers is also consistent with recent research showing stabilization in crash rates and arrests of alcohol-impaired drivers (Williams 2006).
 The reasons behind this stabilization are still in need of thorough investigation; however it is nevertheless still clear that drinking drivers are a priority concern among Canadians.